fhiso/legacy-format/dates.md

 {.note}  Historically, some applications have used a *date phrase* like "Not married" to indicate a marriage did not occur.
-Such usage is prohibited in ELF, and applications are permitted to assume a *date phrase* describes an actual *date*, even if the *date phrase* cannot be interpreted.
-Fortunately, such usage is almost entirely confined to [GEDCOM 5.3] and earlier which omitted the parentheses around *date phrases*.  *Date phrases* written without parentheses will not normally match the generic *date* syntax, and will therefore not be parsed as *dates* in ELF.
+Such usage is prohibited in ELF and was not allowed in [GEDCOM 5.5.1].  *Conformant* applications are permitted to assume a *date phrase* describes an actual *date*, even if the *date phrase* cannot be interpreted.
+Fortunately, uses like "Not married" is largely confined to [GEDCOM 5.3] and earlier which omitted the parentheses around *date phrases*.  *Date phrases* written without parentheses will not normally match the generic *date* syntax, and will therefore not be parsed as *dates* in ELF.

 The *date phrase* *may* be accompanied by a *date* in the generic *date* syntax preceded by the `INT` token.
 The combination is called